letientai299/google-foobar-2021/readme.md

 ## My Foobar experience

-I think different people might get a different set of challenges.
-It also depends on which year/month you do it.
+I think different people might get different sets of challenges.
+It also depends on when you do it.
 That said, take my opinions and experience below with a grain of salt.

-There are 5 levels, each has different numbers of problem to pass:
+There are 5 levels, each has different numbers of problem to solve:

 - Level 1: 1 problem, super easy.
 - Level 2: 2 problems, easy.
 - Level 3: 3 problems, still easy.
 In fact, these 3 problems took me the least of time.
-By the time you finish this, Foobar will ask for your resume and contact (as if Google doesn't already know them).
+By the time you finish this, Foobar will ask for your resume and contact information (as if Google doesn't already know them).
 - Level 4: 2 problems, Medium to Hard.
 4.1 is a graph one.
 4.2 is Geometric
   Calculus.
 We will talk about it later.
 - Level 5: 1 problem.
 It's not Hard.
 [Calling it's Hard is an offense to it!][its_a_fucking_beast].

-Foobar gives a very generous time limit for each problem.
+Foobar gives us a very generous time limit for each problem.
 For Level 1, if I remember correctly, we have 7 days.
-I thought that it was a joke, or perhaps Google also look for very young but smart kids, so they give enough time to learn the language.
-By the time I hit level 5, I don't like that joke anymore.
+I thought that it was a joke, or perhaps Google also looks for very young but smart kids, so they give us enough time to learn the language.
+By the time I hit level 5, I did't like that joke anymore.

 You can watch [the videos][videos] of me solving the first 7 problems (1.1 to 4.1) within 4 hours since entering Foobar.
 The first few minutes of each video